updated 18 June 2026

 Detention basin work

-The current detention basin appears to clear ~ 2 ha of intact habitat (probably more area than is being restored).
-The value of having an intact habitat in the detention basin area is that it requires little or no maintenance – a long-term saving for government.
+The current detention basin appears to clear ~2 ha of intact habitat (a similar area to what is being restored).
+The value of retaining intact habitat in or near the detention basin area is that it requires little or no maintenance – a long-term saving for government.

-Having the detention basin in CN zone means balancing habitat loss (clearing) against reducing peak flows.
+Designing the detention basin in a CN zone means balancing habitat loss (clearing) against reducing peak flows.
 A preliminary design would help find this balance and better explain clearing works and the overall project to the community.

 Additional fill and topsoil (if needed) for the erosion gullies could be sourced from the nearby 2CRU stockpiled soil mounds (less than 1 km away).

-A preliminary design on the detention basin needs to be undertaken.
+A preliminary design on the detention basin needs to be undertaken and included in the Application.

 No mention is made in the Application whether Larrakia (traditional owners of Darwin) have been consulted on the proposed works.
-Previously, Larrakia have objected to works at Lee Point due to cultural reasons.
+Previously, Larrakia objected to works at Lee Point for cultural reasons.

-Free Prior and Informed Consent needs to be sought from Larrakia traditional owners.
+Free Prior and Informed Consent needs to be sought from Larrakia traditional owners for all of the works.